 You can have up to five markers.
 The first marker (MR) is a reference marker.
 The other markers (M1, M2, M3, and M4) can show absolute values or can show both absolute values and the difference values between them and the reference marker.

-To add another marker, select Add Marker from the drop-down list in the toolbar.
+To add another marker, select Add Marker from the drop-down list in the toolbar or from the front panel button.

 Defining Markers

 Use the Define Markers control panel to define the marker settings.